Fire Science

 Semester Hours 3

-This course meets executive management level needs.
-The course is designed to meet the elements of NFPA 1021, Chapter 7.
-Fire Officer IV will emphasize management of fire protection services to include human resource management, multi-agency emergency service delivery with horizontal/vertical communication requirements and risk management.
-There will be group interactive exercises, which will reinforce class lectures.
+This course meets executive management-level needs and is designed to meet the elements of NFPA 1021, Chapter 7.
+Fire Officer IV will emphasize the management of fire protection services, including human resource management, multi-agency emergency service delivery with horizontal/vertical communication requirements, and risk management.
+Group interactive exercises will reinforce class lectures.

 FSC 295: Fire Department Safety Officer